-- 10 (5) Such creditors have to accept the inheritance within six months from the date of knowledge of the renunciation. - (6) The Court shall notify the debtor that the creditors have accepted the inheritance.

-Acceptance by one creditor enures to the benefit of all creditors. - (7) Upon the creditors of the heir who has renounced the inheritance being paid, the remainder shall devolve on the next immediate 20 heirs, and not on such debtor.
+- (5) Such creditors have to accept the inheritance within six months from the date of knowledge of the renunciation. - (6) The court shall notify the debtor that the creditors have accepted the inheritance.
+The acceptance by one creditor enures to the benefit of all creditors. - (7) Upon the creditors of the heir who has renounced the inheritance being paid, the remainder shall devolve on the next immediate heirs, and not on such debtor.